rbkhmrcr/rbkhmrcr.github.io/index.md

 - 2015 - 2016: MSc in infosec at UCL,
 - 2017 - now: PhD in cryptography at Aarhus University.

-In chronological order, fun facts about my education start with the fact I had to go to an all boys' school for my final year of high school, because my school wouldn't teach physics or further maths.
-Somehow I still won an award for doing the best in the year of my original (all girls' school).
+In roughly chronological order, fun facts about my education start with the fact I had to go to an all boys' school for my final year of high school, because my school didn't teach physics or further maths.
 I was awarded a scholarship every semester during my undergraduate degree, for academic acheivement.
-I like maths.
+Maths is my safe place.
+My bachelor's project was about random number generation.
+I used an online C compiler, it was so much fun.

 My introduction to programming began in the third year of my BSc when I started a Code First: Girls chapter in Manchester.
 It was here that I was taught by [@echesters](https://twitter.com/echesters) that you can have a serious career while also being